Palgroves History, Family Crest & Coats of Arms

 Early History of the Palgroves family

-Another 204 words (15 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgroves History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Palgroves research.
+Another 83 words (6 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgroves History in all our PDF Extended History products and printed products wherever possible.

 Palgroves Spelling Variations